IT3038C/IT3038C.github.io/docs/week-8.md

 ### Dictionaries

 Next to lists and tuples, dictionaries are essential to python programming.
-They’re like lists, but they have no order because they are accessed by keys.
+They're like lists, but they have no order because they are accessed by keys.

-Let’s create an example.
+Let's create an example.

 ```python
 >>> drink = {"soda" : "coke", "beer" : "dunkel", "water" : "water"}